fugle-dev/tesseract-lambda/README.md

 Tesseract library works on AWS Lambda.

 ## Usage
-Zip this repository and upload to AWS Lambda.
+Zip this repository and upload it to AWS Lambda.

 ### Note
 This repository does NOT include tessdata files.